KSR313/Trick-Repo/README.md

 # test-repo
-this is a test for compute number branch in private repo
+This is a repository for Tricks Python

-#i can compute number branch
+# Tricks
-this project is  a test for enjoy
+this repo is for basic python for enjoy